19bufordcarl/SkrymRPG/5e Skrym/Player Options/Species/Dwarf.md

 **Darkvision.** You have Darkvision with a range of 120 feet.

-**Dwarven Resilience.** You have Resistance to Poison **or** Cold damage, chosen when you create this character.
+**Dwarven Resilience.** You have Resistance to Poison **or** Cold damage, chosen when you select this species.
 You also have Advantage on saving throws you make to avoid or end the Poisoned condition.

 **Dwarven Toughness.** Your Hit Point maximum increases by 1, and it increases by 1 again whenever you gain a level.